 UNT Wellness and Employment and Learning Lab (UNT WELL) is an on-campus facility providing hands-on laboratory experience for students.
-Participants offer support in class work and research regarding the topics within the Department of Disability and Addiction Rehabilitation, as well as engagement in activities designed to enhance the health and well being of individuals with disabilities including those with substance use disorders, mental health issues and other quality of life concerns.
+Participants offer support in class work and research regarding the topics within the Department of Rehabilitation and Health Services, as well as engagement in activities designed to enhance the health and well being of individuals with disabilities including those with substance use disorders, mental health issues and other quality of life concerns.

 What Does UNT WELL Do?